 Biological Control of Larvae Using Copepods

-Biological control is an attractive alternative to chemical pesticides for the supression of mosquito pests and disease vectors (Lounibos and Frank 1994).
+Biological control is an attractive alternative to chemical pesticides for the suppression of mosquito pests and disease vectors (Lounibos and Frank 1994).
 Copepods for biological control have not yet been field tested in south Florida.
 We are maintaining cultures of several copepod species at FMEL and are conducting experimental trials with Macrocyclops albidus, one of the more promising predatory species.

 We are testing the cyclopoid copepod Macrocyclops albidus (Jurine) for biological control of mosquitoes in laboratory microcosms, in controlled field conditions, and in a long-term field experiment using discarded tires.